 I find it helpful to learn that males and females can’t ever be the same (or be each other) because they were created from the beginning to be complementary.
 Within marriage, a woman completes a man.
 In Jewish theology, a man of marriageable age is not complete until he takes a wife.
 Until then, he is like one half of a pair of scissors.

 “I will make a helper fit for (or like opposite) him”Genesis 2:18b

 So, mutually exclusive genders, and one for the other, was a creation necessity.
 Different was God’s design.
 Still is.

 The bottom line here is that if one is born a male, every cell in one’s body is male, so he’s male for life.
 Nothing can ever change his identity — not hormonal treatments, nor name changes, nor pronoun tinkering, nor access to a woman’s bathroom, and not even surgical mutilation.
+Bruce Jenner will always be a male, regardless of what he calls himself.
 Gender cannot be changed.
 Behaviour can, but identity can’t.

 Men and women do not just get to be the opposite sex simply because they say so.Maya Forstater — fired in December 2019 from her job at The Centre for Global Development, for tweeting this outrageous statement.

 I figure if healthy gender differentiation is important to God who created everything from nothing (try that sometime!) — then it should be perfectly acceptable for folks like you and me.